dmkelley6812/ESP32-BLE-Phone-Key-CAN-Bus-Reverse-Engineering-Project/README.md

 # Up Next:
 - Continued iterations of browserCAN web app
-- Perform the actual reverse engineering of my truck's CAN signals to try to isolate the relevant signals needed to send lock/unlock commands and check vehicle status.
+- Build SWCAN sniffer/injector using a another ESP32 and an SWCAN transceiver.
+Try to tap into BCM SWCAN/GMLAN network and sniff for lock/unlock commands.
-- Write firmware for another ESP32 to handle the actual phone key logic and CAN injection
+- Once CAN signals are confirmed and replay is confirmed to work from ESP32, write firmware to handle Phone Key/RSSI signal strength logic.